 One of the most important factors to consider when looking for a savings account is its APY.
 You don’t want your rainy day fund going down the drain when your APY doesn’t even keep up with inflation (estimated at 2.0% in 2019).
 In this regard, Personal Capital’s Cash Account is a worthy competitor at 0.05%.
-If you’re already a Personal Capital Advisor client, you get a 0.05% APY bump – a little bonus for being loyal.
+If you’re already a Personal Capital Advisor client, you get an automatic 0.05% APY increase in that rate – a little bonus for being loyal.

 While it’s not the highest interest rate out of the high-yield cash accounts offered by robo advisors, it’s not the lowest either, and Personal Capital is a very highly regarded brand with some other great features we’ll get into below.

 Interest accrues daily and is paid out monthly.